An Analysis of the Chemistry Behind Coccolithophores

 Having been on Earth for so long, coccolithophores have had to endure many different environments, adapting to each one.
 With changes in the chemical composition of their environment, whether it be carbon flux, calcium flux, or the limitation of other major nutrient sources, coccolithophores modify their internal reactions to maximize cell efficiency.
 In recent years, with more and more anthropogenic sources and pollution every year, the ocean environment is changing very rapidly, posing a threat to the highly important coccolithophore.
 In this paper, these reactions that take place within and around coccolithophores will be discussed, with an emphasis on the chemistry that drives them.

-Coccolith Synthesis
+Coccolith synthesis

 Coccolithophores are unicellular phytoplanktonic organisms that are among the most prolific producers of calcium carbonate on the planet; they are responsible for the production of the colossal number of 1026 coccoliths per year (Lee et al., 2016).
-As seen in “THE PHYSICAL PROPERTIES AND INTERACTIONS OF COCCOLITHOPHORES”, coccoliths are composed of calcium carbonate (CaCO3) nanocrystals and they interlock in a polysaccharide matrix to form the coccosphere that encapsulates the cell body of the coccolithophore.
+As seen in “The Physical Properties and Interactions of Coccolithophores”, coccoliths are composed of calcium carbonate (CaCO3) nanocrystals and they interlock in a polysaccharide matrix to form the coccosphere that encapsulates the cell body of the coccolithophore.
 While the multiple functions of the coccoliths were explained in the previous paper, the present paper will dive into their synthesis, notably the mechanisms behind coccolithogenesis.

-Figure 1. (a) A coccolith of Emiliania Huxleyi, one of the most common species of coccolithophores. (b) A segment of a coccolith, consisting of the lower element (l.e.), the medially directed element (m.e.), the central element (c.e.), and the upper element (u.p.)
+Fig. 1. (a) A coccolith of Emiliania Huxleyi, one of the most common species of coccolithophores. (b) A segment of a coccolith, consisting of the lower element (l.e.), the medially directed element (m.e.), the central element (c.e.), and the upper element (u.p.)
 (Westbroek et al., 1984).

 The overall mechanism of coccolithogenesis